Clue: On Stage: Licensing

 The play is licensed primarily through Broadway Licensing.
 Playscripts, Inc. also lists the High School Edition but directs inquiries to Broadway Licensing.
 Dramatists Play Service handles some professional licensing applications in conjunction with Broadway Licensing.
 Production materials available include script editions, logo packs, scenic projections, and audio packages containing sound effects and underscoring tracks.

+Other Clue stage adaptations

+In 2024, Cluedo 2 – The Next Chapter, by Laurence Marks and Maurice Gran, premiered in the United Kingdom.
+Like Clue: On Stage, it is based on the 1985 Paramount Pictures film and the Hasbro board game.
+Its North American edition is adapted by Yoni Weiss and licensed under the title Clue: The British Invasion.